defold/defold/editor/doc/defnode.md

   could make this map contain irrelevant entries - we could be invalidating outputs unnecessarily.**
 * Generate function forms for what should happen ("behavior") when you do `g/node-value` on an input, property or output.
-Discussed in detail below.
+We also generate special behavior for `_declared-properties`.
+We'll discuss behaviors in detail below.
 * Collect all inputs marked as `:cascade-delete` - every node connected to these will be deleted together with the owning node.
 * Collect the names of all non-intrinsic properties, available as